Rules and Regulations

 Art.
 14 Age Requirements

-Participants must be [10] years or older on race day to take part in the Sierre-Zinal Adult Race.
+Participants must be at least [10] years of age to take part in the Sierre-Zinal Adult Race courses.

-The Children's Race is open to children from 4 to 9 years on race day.
+The Children’s Race is open to children aged [4] to [9] years.

 Art.
 15 Equipment and Physical Condition